The Peaky Midwest 2019 workshop is scheduled for June 21st - 23ed in Madison, Wisconsin. Registration is open now!

 We will provide breakfast, lunch, and snacks on Sunday.
 We will ask about your dietary restrictions during registration and our chef will do their best to accommodate everyone.
 We will make the menu available in advance so you can review it before the event.

-The preliminary menu from Peaky Midwest 2017 is available if you'd like to get a rough idea of what we served.
+The preliminary menu from Peaky Midwest 2018 is available if you'd like to get a rough idea of what we served last year.

 If you wish to have alcohol please bring your own.
 If you are drinking at the event please be able to show your ID, even if we know how old you are.

-Anyone under 18 may attend as long as a parent or guardian attends with them.
+Anyone under 18 is welcome to attend as long as a parent or guardian attends with them.